Rob--W/toolbarwidget-jplib/README.md

 `ToolbarWidget` creates a `sdk/widget` instance, moves it to the desired toolbar, and returns the `Widget` instance.
 This instance has a read-only property called `toolbarID`.
 If you want to move the widget, destroy it and create it again.

+The standard Widget does not support setting the height of a widget.
+This module does support this feature, because there's no point in placing a tiny button on a toolbar.
+You can choose a preferred height by setting the `height` property.
+The widget's height cannot be bigger than the container's height.

 ## Installation
 You can add the module globally (in the `packages` directory under the SDK root), to make it available to all of your Jetpack projects,